wp-plugins/wp-conditional-captcha/readme.txt

 * The Akismet plugin must be installed and activated
 * PHP 5 is required (the plugin will not work with PHP 4)

-If you have any problems or suggestions, please [post a note here](http://rayofsolaris.net/blog/plugins/conditional-captcha-for-wordpress/ "Plugin home page").
+If you have any problems, please [post a ticket here](http://wordpress.org/tags/wp-conditional-captcha).

 == Frequently Asked Questions ==